ThomasMACHINE/PennyWise/Assets/IndividualReports/Thomas.md

 I think the work went great, Ideally I would have liked to do some more polishing to our development process.
 It would have been cool to formulate tickets as stories and work with Story Driven Development.
 Requirements on tickets would also have been an improvement as that would force the group to align on the criterias the work should meet.
 No problems occured when it came to this as most tickets were resolved well and with high quality.
 Regardless, it is about working in a way and following procedures which minimizes the risk of errors, so I still think it could have benificial.

 # Good Code
-To start of with I like simple solutions, in the GamePauseMenu we wanted to make instructions for the player, my idea for this was that instead of making plenty of Panels with many UI element, we can instead make the images on Paint for each instruction page and rotate through them.
-The UI simply has arrows, the script holds a list of images.
+To start of, I like simple solutions, in the GamePauseMenu we wanted to make instructions for the player, my idea for this was that instead of making plenty of Panels with many UI elements, we can instead make the images on Paint for each instruction page and navigate through them like the picture app on your phone.
+The UI simply has 1 arrow on each side, the script holds a list of images.

 <img width="559" alt="image" src="https://user-images.githubusercontent.com/53544690/206933297-a91984f1-7633-4516-b624-21f846516093.png">